moovit-gmbh/helmut4/README.md

 Please always refer to our compatibility notes in respect to the Adobe Premiere, After Effects and Audition applications and its versions, before updating Helmut4.
 The compatibility information can be found under https://github.com/moovit-gmbh/helmut4/blob/master/README.md

-MoovIT will only support 3rd party application versions, that are actively being maintained and supported by the vendor of the 3rd party product - eg [Adobe](https://helpx.adobe.com/support/programs/cc-support-policy.html#cce)
+MoovIT will only support 3rd party application versions, that are actively being maintained and supported by the vendor of the 3rd party product - [Please have a look at the vendors support policy.](https://helpx.adobe.com/support/programs/cc-support-policy.html#cce)

 <br />